dshupp/KQTrueSkill/README.md

 This tool uses historical match results at KQ invitationals to calculate estimated skills for players, according to the TrueSkill algorithm.
 Goals include:
-- create a scrubbed, usable, complete historical dataset for tournament play
+- create a complete historical dataset for tournament play, with game wins/losses tracked for each player and team, and player names normalized across teams
-- calculate relative rankings of KQ players at current and historical times, including a numerical skill estimate and a confidence level
+- this dataset is inteded for use by future projects to inform discussions on team balance, player development, and game analysis
-- inform discussions on team balance, player skills, and game analysis
+- as an example of analysis you can do with this dataset, calculate relative rankings of KQ players at current and historical times, including a numerical skill estimate and a confidence level

-Currently includes:
+## Project contents

 KQtrueskill.py - Python object that builds a complete history from canonical player and match datasets, does some simple data validation, and runs trueskill on the matches